Honoring Americans Serving at the "Tip of the Spear" TM

 Organization Type: 501(c)(3) public charity

-Site and Location: Kincora, a mixed-use development, approximately 3.5 miles north of Dulles International Airport, which was designed by OSS veteran Eero
+Site and Location: Kincora, a mixed-use development approximately 3.5 miles north of Dulles International Airport on Route 28 in Ashburn, Virginia.

 Projected Attendance: 100,000 on-site visitors per year (excludes outreach and off-site museum programs).